Subscribe to our email newsletter via email to keep informed of what's happening at your library for Adults.

 The Louisburg Library District #1 provides outreach to community members who are unable to visit the library or do not have someone to pick up materials for them.
 We will deliver materials to residents in individual residences within the city limits, senior living sites or nursing centers.
 These services are available for individuals or groups.

 For more information please call the library at 913-837-2217 or email Holly.

 Louisburg Library provides Large Print books and Audio books for our patrons who need visual assistance.
-More about our Library Catalog
+Take a look at our Library Catalog.

 Louisburg Library wants to help you keep your memory sharp with our collection of Memory Assistive Devices.
 There are a variety of tools to stimulate your memory and enhance your cognitive abilities.
 From conversation cards that get those thoughts churning to activity boards that strengthen fine motor skills, there is something for everyone.
 All devices are available for one-week checkout.

 Louisburg Library wants to help you with our collection of Medical Assistive Devices.
 You can check out the following devices whether you need the items temporarily or to try the item before buying.
 We offer wheelchairs, walkers, shower chairs, a knee scooter, crutches, canes, and more.
 All devices are available for checkout.

 Recorded materials loaned free by the National Library Service for the Blind and Physically Handicapped are available in recorded audio disc and audio cassette formats.
 Both disc and cassette recordings require specially designed playback equipment, which is loaned free to eligible individuals and institutions

 .As Talking Books is a federally funded service, readers must complete an application for service.
 The application needs to be certified by an accepted authority such as a medical doctor, an optometrist, a nurse, a home health worker, social worker or others.
 In the case of a reading disability, an M.D. or D.O. must certify the application for service.